Home/Editorial Guides/Pamplemousses Botanical Garden Guide 2026: Tickets, Hours, Guide Fees, Golf Cart, and Visitor Rules

 ByMomentBook EditorialPublishedUpdated

-Sir Seewoosagur Ramgoolam Botanic Garden in Pamplemousses is easy to add to a north Mauritius day, but the official details matter.
-The ticket price changes by residency status, guided visits have separate guide fees, golf carts have a short fixed ride, and the garden has specific rules for ponds, plants, animals, tickets, dress, alcohol, and smoking.
+The Sir Seewoosagur Ramgoolam Botanic Garden in Pamplemousses is easy to add to a north Mauritius day, but the official details matter.
+Ticket prices depend on residency status, guided visits have separate guide fees, golf carts have a short fixed ride, and the garden sets specific rules for ponds, plants, animals, tickets, dress, alcohol, and smoking.

-Use this guide before you decide whether to self-walk, hire an authorized guide, or use the golf cart.
-The most important point is simple: check the official visitor page on the day you go, because fees, special access, and VIP-related closures are published by the garden itself.
+Use this guide to decide whether you’ll self-walk, hire an authorized guide, or use the golf cart.
+The key point is straightforward: check the official visitor page on the day you go, because fees, special access, and VIP-related closures are published by the garden itself.

 What to know first

-- Visitors must keep to paths as much as possible, keep tickets for inspection, use bins, avoid feeding animals, and not throw coins into ponds or onto water lilies.
+• Visitors should stay on paths as much as possible, keep tickets for inspection, use bins, avoid feeding animals, and not throw coins into ponds or onto water lilies.

 Source: Wikimedia Commons / Condem, public domain.